 Under this Streetscape Plan, the existing landscaped median and its trees and light columns will be retained with minor improvements to the ground cover.
+The Plan does include the design for pedestrian refuge islands though to provide safety improvements for pedestrians.
 See Appendix A for the existing and proposed street widths.